Antiz96/arch-update/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-Name: Feature request
+name: Feature Request
-About: Suggest an idea or a new feature
+about: Suggest an idea or a new feature
-Labels: 'feature/request'
-Assignees: 'Antiz96'
+title: ''
+labels: feature/request
+assignees: Antiz96

 ---

 <!-- Please, read the contributing guidelines before opening an issue: https://github.com/Antiz96/arch-update/blob/main/CONTRIBUTING.md -->